-A combination approach addressing skin texture, collagen damage, rhytides, and fat deposition is the most effective method for knee and elbow rejuvenation.
+A combination approach that addresses skin texture, collagen damage, rhytides, and fat deposition is most effective for knee and elbow rejuvenation.
+Non-invasive and minimally invasive treatments are ideal for tightening loose skin and reducing wrinkles on these areas.

-Loose, roughened knee and elbow skin can also be treated with nonablative factional resurfacing, radio-frequency microneedling, or a series of monthly treatments with PLLA and hyaluronic acid fillers injected in the superficial to mid-dermis.
-Both fractional resurfacing and dermal filler injections help stimulate collagen production and improve both fine rhytides and dermatoheliosis.
+Loose, rough knee and elbow skin can also be treated with nonablative fractional resurfacing and radio-frequency microneedling.
+A series of monthly treatments using PLLA and hyaluronic acid fillers can be injected into the mid-dermis.
+These treatments stimulate collagen production and improve fine lines and sun damage.
+Both fractional resurfacing and dermal filler injections offer a comprehensive approach for smoother, firmer skin.

-Adipose tissue around the knees can be treated with monthly deoxycholic acid injections (for a video of this procedure, go to https://drive.google.com/file/d/1rhw-nESy15AoDhKUrc25DDjKEun7RL4i/view).
-The volume of injection, however, is significantly higher than that recommended in the submental area.
-Two to four times the volume is needed per knee over a series of 3-6 treatments, depending on the amount of fat in the knees.
+Fat pockets around the knees can be targeted with deoxycholic acid injections, which dissolve fat.
+The volume of injections for the knees is higher than the recommended amount for submental areas.
+For optimal results, 2 to 4 times the standard volume is needed over 3 to 6 treatments, depending on the amount of fat.

-Cryolipolysis is also an effective option for fat pockets around the knees; however, in my experience, it can be difficult to fit the applicators onto the area of concern appropriately unless smaller applicators are applied.
+Cryolipolysis, or fat freezing, is another effective option for reducing fat around the knees.
+However, in my experience, it can be difficult to position the applicators correctly.
+Smaller applicators may be needed for the best results.

-With the increasing demand for body rejuvenation techniques, providers are adapting techniques used for the face and neck to lift, tighten, thin, and sculpt the knees and elbows.
-A combination approach using lasers, ultrasound, fillers, threads, and cryolipolysis can be effective for these areas.
-Results are obtainable when repeat treatments are performed; however, one must be patient because results are not seen for 6 months or more.
+With increasing demand for body rejuvenation techniques, providers are adapting face and neck lifting methods to tighten, sculpt, and rejuvenate knees and elbows.
+A combination of lasers, ultrasound, fillers, threads, and cryolipolysis can offer significant results for these areas.
+However, patience is key—results are not immediately visible and often take 6 months or more to fully show.

 Shop our favorite skincare and more on Derm to Door.com!